Dots and Loops: Composition

-Dots and Loops opens with "Brakhage", which in its first seconds "sputter[s] to life like it's being tuned in from outer space on a vintage receiver", and is afterwards anchored by a two-chord keyboard line and "skittering drum and vibraphone loops".
-"Miss Modular" is built on a two-chord pattern augmented by brass arranged by Sean O'Hagan, and finds Tim Gane using the guitar "as a percussive element" to complement Andy Ramsay's drumming.
-The following track, "The Flower Called Nowhere", is a "waltz" that "weds a John Barry harpsichord riff with a cosmic MOR melody."
-Gane said that the song took inspiration from composer Krzysztof Komeda and incorporates a choral chant from Komeda's score for the 1967 film The Fearless Vampire Killers.
-"Diagonals" pairs a marimba loop with a "mutant-funk jazz drum loop" sampled from Amon Düül II's "I Can't Wait".
-"Prisoner of Mars", the album's fifth track, has been described as "an Astrud Gilberto-style dreamy drift of a ditty which sporadically yanks up its swooshing skirt of sumptuous melody to reveal ultra-spartan techno-rhumba undercarriage."
+Dots and Loops opens with "Brakhage", which in its first seconds "sputter[s] to life like… a vintage receiver", and is afterwards anchored by a two-chord keyboard line and "skittering drum and vibraphone loops".
+"Miss Modular" is built on a two-chord pattern augmented by brass arranged by Sean O'Hagan, and finds Gane using the acoustic guitar "as a percussive element" to complement Andy Ramsay's looped drumming.
+The following track, "The Flower Called Nowhere", is a waltz which according to Gane re-creates, "that mid/late 60s European exploitation film music with the rolling harpsichords, trap drums [and] ethereal vocals".
+He also said that the song took inspiration from composer Krzysztof Komeda and incorporates a choral chant from Komeda's score for the 1967 film The Fearless Vampire Killers.

+"Diagonals" pair drums run through a Bode frequency shifter, a marimba loop and brass instruments.
+This is followed by a vocoded guitar locked in with drums and "fizzy" vocals.
+The drums in the intro were said to sample Amon Düül II's "I Can't Wait".
+"Prisoner of Mars", the album's fifth track, has acoustic guitar and electronic sounds from Mouse on Mars member Jan St. Werner.
+It has described as having "an Astrud Gilberto-style" which "reveal[s] ultra-spartan techno-rhumba undercarriage."
+The next track "Rainbo Conversation", with "two chord pounding pianos", uses the same chords as "The Flower Called Nowhere", but according to Gane, sounded more simalar to Michel Legrand, Francis Lai and the theme for Panorama.